August 7, 2015

 Option 2: No Code Check Needed

 You may have a custom section that does not fit into any shape type category, and therefore you won’t be able to accurately get a code check.
-We suggest adding your custom shape as a general section under the General tab.
-You will open up the Shape Selection dialog box by clicking on the red arrow in the Shape cell.
+We suggest adding your custom shape as a general section.
+To do this, open up your shape selection dialog box from the Properties Panel, choose General and then choose Assign Shape Directly by clicking on the ellipsis button.

 Once in the Shape Selection dialog box, you can select the applicable Shape Type.
 For this example we will choose Arbitrary and Add.